What is a Pulse Pop?

 The Problem with Traditional Notifications

 In most team communication tools, every notification is treated with the same level of urgency.
 A minor reaction to an old message triggers the same ping as a critical project handoff that blocks a teammate from starting their work.
-This leads to notification fatigue, where professionals learn to ignore pings, inevitably missing the ones that actually matter.
+This leads to notification fatigue, where professionals learn to ignore pings and miss the ones that matter.

 Controlled, Intentional Signals

-A Pulse Pop is fundamentally different from a standard push notification.
-It is designed around intent and availability.
+A Pulse Pop is different from a standard push notification.
+It is designed around intent and availability, so the signal earns the moment it takes.

-- Silent Delivery: It surfaces as a clean, visual signal within the interface, avoiding intrusive sounds or desktop-level disruptions that break deep focus.
+- Silent Delivery: It surfaces as a clean visual signal within the interface, avoiding intrusive sounds or desktop-level disruptions.

 Reducing Communication Noise

-By replacing manual "I just finished this, it's your turn!" chat messages with automated, state-driven Pulse Pops, teams dramatically reduce their communication noise.
-Teammates no longer have to interrupt each other to provide status updates.
-The system handles the signaling, allowing the team to remain focused on the actual work.
+By replacing manual "I just finished this, your turn" messages with state-driven Pulse Pops, teams reduce communication noise.
+Teammates no longer need to interrupt each other just to provide status updates.
+The system handles the signal, and the team stays focused on the work.